Day 2 - Arriving at Le Puy en Velay France

 The Cathedral of Our Lady of Le Puy is a Romanesque monument that also

-has eastern influences, including a facade that is composed of
+has Eastern influences, including a facade that is composed of

 alternating light and dark bricks.
 It was closed, so we sat on the steps for a while